travel-intelligence/travel-intelligence.github.io/_posts/2013-12-17-booking-analysis-top-onds.md

 excerpt: Top origin-destination pairs according to the number of booked passengers
 ---

-Top 50 origin-destination pairs according to the number of booked passengers for the agency type given in `sort_by` (`travel agency` by default).
+Top 50 origin-destination pairs according to the number of booked passengers by the agency type given in `sort_by` (`travel agency` by default).

 This API shares the same parameters with the different [booking-analysis APIs](/2013/12/06/booking-analysis.html#parameters).